Syndrome aware mitigation of logical errors: Setup

 \section{Setup}

 Consider an error-corrected logical circuit $C$, as shown in Fig.~\ref{fig: mainV2}(a).
 The circuit implements logical gates onto logical qubits, encoded in a larger number of physical qubits.
 Within each logical gate, a syndrome bit-string $s$ (`local syndrome') is measured, and subsequently decoded to obtain a corresponding recovery operation.
 With high probability, the recovery is successful, and no logical error, corresponding to an unwanted logical gate, occurs.
-Logical operations are usually constructed to be `fault tolerant' to some order $t$ ($t$-FT), such that events including up to $t$ physical errors (`faults') are properly recovered from, and logical errors are due to events including $\geq t+1$ physical errors.
+Logical gates are usually constructed to be `fault-tolerant' to some order $t$ (`$t$-FT'), such that events including up to $t$ physical errors (`faults') are properly recovered from, and logical errors are due to events including $\geq t+1$ physical errors.
 The probability distribution $\mathbb{P}(\sigma )$ of possible logical errors $\sigma$ defines the \textit{logical error channel} $\Lambda_L=\sum_\sigma \mathbb{P}(\sigma )\sigma$, see Fig.~\ref{fig: mainV2}(b).

-Note that defining logical channels which are accurate enough for prediction and mitigation of error-corrected circuits is subtle.
-We refer to Appendix \ref{Sec: logical channels} for our definition and its justification.
-Given the channel $\Lambda_L$, the corresponding \textit{logical error rate} $\epsilon_L=1-\mathbb{P}(\sigma=I)$, which is the probability for a non-trivial logical error per logical gate, can be viewed as the limiting factor for the performance of EC.
-In particular, the expectation value $\langle O \rangle_{\boldsymbol{\Lambda}_L}$ of a logical operator $O$ measured at the end of the circuit will generically deviate from its ideal (error-free) value $\langle O \rangle= \langle O \rangle_{\boldsymbol{I}}$; where the `global channel' $\boldsymbol{\Lambda}_L$ denotes the list of logical error channels associated with all logical gates in the circuit $C$.
-Naive estimation of $\langle O \rangle$, by averaging over the measured values of $O$ in $N$ shots, will produce the biased outcome $\langle O \rangle_{\boldsymbol{\Lambda}_L}$ in expectation, with a variance $\leq 1/N$, see Fig.~\ref{fig: mainV2}(c).
+We stress that logical errors can generally occur due to events involving faults in \textit{multiple} logical gates.
+As a result, it is a priori unclear whether logical error channels $\Lambda_L$ associated with \textit{individual} gates, as depicted in Fig.~\ref{fig: mainV2}(a)-(b), can be usefully defined.
+In Appendix \ref{Appendix: predictive logical channels} we show that it is possible to define and, to leading order in the physical error rate, \textit{locally} characterize logical error channels associated with individual logical layers and gates, yielding a purely logical description of faulty error-corrected circuits that provides a basis for LEM.
+This is a central technical contribution of this work, which may be of independent interest.